 We develop theory and computational methods to accelerate materials discovery and design.
 Impacts include developing an accurate and efficient electronic structure algorithm for f-electron materials, an adaptive algorithm for crystal structure prediction and phase exploration, breakthrough tools for quantifiable spin dynamics prediction, and combining density functional theory with the coherent-potential approximation to predict bulk alloy properties.

 We are home to the globally respected Materials Preparation Center (MPC), a unique national resource for making materials that enable science.
 Expertise includes the preparation and production of alloys, high-purity rare earth material, and single crystals.

 We operate the Sensitive Instrument Facility, which features state-of-the-art electron microscopes housed in a vibration- and static-free environment that allows their capabilities to shine, and sample preparation labs that take scientific testing from start to finish on site.

-Our work in powder synthesis and development provides expanded use and application of metallic powders for advanced manufacturing through design, testing, production and analysis at experimental and pilot scale.
+Our powder synthesis and development capability provides expanded use and application of metallic powders for advanced manufacturing through design, testing, production and analysis at experimental and pilot scale.